ben-jacobson/Remora-STM32F4xx-PIO/README.md

 - Use Platform IO to build the target you want
     - Or if you want to use the debugger to step through code, set *default_envs* in platformio.ini to the build target of your choice

-# Wiznet W5500 connections
+# For communication via Wiznet W5500 module
-- PA_5: SCK
+- SCK: PA_5
-- PA_6: MISO
+- MISO: PA_6
-- PA_7: MOSI
+- MOSI: PA_7
 - WIZ_RST: configured in Platformio.ini.
 Default = PB_5
 - SPI_CS: configured in Platformio.ini.
+Default = PA_4

+# For communication via Raspberry Pi SPI
+- SCK: PA_5
+- MISO: PA_6
+- MOSI: PA_7
-Default = PB_6
+- SPI_CS: configured in Platformio.ini.
+Default = PA_4

 # UART connections
 - UART_TX: